o3de/o3de.org/content/docs/user-guide/features/visualization/cinematics/track-view/nodes-screen-fader.md

 ---
-description: ' Use the Screen Fader node to fade the screen in and out in a Amazon Lumberyard track view sequence. '
+description: ' Use the Screen Fader node to fade the screen in and out in a Open 3D Engine track view sequence. '
 title: Screen Fader Node
 ---